Funky Buddha Brewery: Sale

 As of 2017 Funky Buddha was the largest brewer and most popular tap room in Florida based on dollar sales.
 The brewery is known for its Maple Bacon Coffee Porter and Hopgun IPA beers.
-On August 10, 2017 it was announced that Constellation Brands had bought Funky Buddha for an undisclosed price.
+On August 10, 2017, it was announced that Constellation Brands had bought Funky Buddha for an undisclosed price.
 Ryan and KC Sentz will continue to run day-to-day operations.
 After celebrating its 7th anniversary, the original Boca Raton Funky Buddha Lounge was sold to Allen Steen in 2017 and rebranded Robot Brewing Co.
-Reported in Constellation Brands’ 2018 annual report, Funky Buddha and Schrader Cellars wines are noted in a combined acquisition cost for $149 million dollars.
+Reported in Constellation Brands’ 2018 annual report, Funky Buddha and Schrader Cellars wines are noted in a combined acquisition cost for $149 million.
 Wine Spectator later learned the purchase acquisition cost for the Schrader Cellars wine portion was approximately $60 million leaving approximately $80-$90 million attributable to the Funky Buddha acquisition.

-In 2023, Funky Buddha was reacquired by Ryan and KC Sentz from Constellation for an undisclosed price and the brewery celebrated its 10 year anniversary.
+In 2023, Funky Buddha was reacquired by Ryan and KC Sentz from Constellation for an undisclosed price and the brewery celebrated its 10-year anniversary.